Make Some Tempeh Taco Meat (or Hempeh)

 I hope that you enjoy these tacos and that you give them a try!
 As a registered dietitian nutritionist, I love to share healthy recipes to help my readers find delicious new things to eat.
 Smiling Hara’s tempeh and hempeh are a great way to get a protein rich Meatless Monday, Taco Tuesday or any other day of the week.

 If you are looking for more plant-based meal ideas, you can find them here!

 This is one of the many delicious ways that you can try it and check out more recipes on my blog.
 If you are new to the blog, I am glad that you stopped by and if you are new to the blog, welcome and to not miss a beat, sign up for the latest.
-You can find out a little more about me here!
+You can find out a little more about me on my bio page here!